-If you aren't one of Terrace House's many, many fans, here's the gist: it's a Japanese reality show not unlike The Real World, wherein six strangers live together as cameras follows their every move.
-Originally debuting in 2012, the show has since spurned five spin-offs and one theatrical film, and quickly became the most popular reality show in Japan.
-Since then, it's been brought on to Netflix, turning it into an international hit.
+If you aren't one of Terrace House's many, many fans, here's the gist: it's a Japanese reality show not unlike The Real World, wherein six strangers live together as cameras follow their every move.
+Originally debuting in 2012, the show has since spurred five spin-offs and one theatrical film, and quickly became the most popular reality show in Japan.
+Since then, it's been brought to Netflix, turning it into an international hit.

-Just before graduating high school, while on a mission to get out of her comfort zone, Tsai did two very out-of-character things: first, she applied to an unknown reality show that she saw an ad for on Facebook, and second, right after graduating, she moved across the world to Tokyo.
+Just before graduating high school, while on a mission to get out of her comfort zone, Tsai did two very out-of-character things: first, she applied for an unknown reality show that she saw an ad for on Facebook; and second, right after graduating, she moved across the world to Tokyo.
 "I decided to throw away everything I told myself about myself," she said.
 "I was like, ‘I’m going to rewrite this story.’
 I promised myself I wasn’t going to be afraid of people or trying things, and I did a bunch of things that most people would think, ‘That sounds like something you wouldn't do.’ "

-To try to explain the intricacies of Legion, a brainy X-Men adjacent series starring Dan Stevens and Aubrey Plaza that tends to err on the side of absurd, in this space would be a disservice, but allow Tsai to explain her character in her own words: "My character is named Switch and she’s a time traveller.
+To try to explain the intricacies of Legion, a brainy X-Men-adjacent series starring Dan Stevens and Aubrey Plaza that tends to err on the side of the absurd, in this space would be a disservice, but allow Tsai to explain her role in her own words: "My character is named Switch, and she’s a time traveller.
 She’s a young mutant who is trying to figure out how to use her abilities and the ethics of time travel.
 She has the power where she can draw a door and enter a time hallway where she can go into the future and past and different time increments.
 She can also slow down time in the moment."

-As with any property with a foot in the Marvel universe, further details are under wraps still, but rest assured that Tsai—who, as it happens, has also illustrated the cover of a Marvel comic book—had the time of her life diving into her first acting role.
-"I shot for five months and it was the most incredible experience…ever, maybe," she said.
+As with any property with a foot in the Marvel universe, further details are still under wraps, but rest assured that Tsai—who, as it happens, has also illustrated the cover of a Marvel comic book—had the time of her life diving into her first acting role.
+"I shot for five months, and it was the most incredible experience…ever, maybe," she said.
 "I got to do so many things I was afraid of doing in real life.
 I got to cry and scream and run and sing.
 What a true joy it was."